Best mortgage deals for buy-to-let investors

-Buy-to-let investors often to get mortgages on an interest-only basis, though capital repayment options are available if that is appropriate for your circumstances.
+Buy-to-let investors often get mortgages on an interest-only basis - though capital repayment options are available if that is appropriate for your circumstances.
 Remember while property prices have risen in the last few years, there is no guarantee that values will keep increasing.

-Our roundup of the best deals is based on someone borrowing on an interest-only basis against a £250,000-property for 20 years.
-Our buyer is paying all fees upfront.
+Our round-up of the best buy-to-let deals is based on someone borrowing on an interest-only basis against a £250,000 property for 20 years.
+Our buyer is paying all fees up front.